csswizardry/csswizardry.github.com/_posts/2022-09-06-critical-css-not-so-fast.md

 Let’s look at the performance implications of getting Critical CSS right.

-## Ensure CSS Is Your Biggest Bottleneck
+## Identifying CSS as Your Performance Bottleneck

 Critical CSS only helps if CSS is your biggest render-blocking bottleneck, and quite often, it isn’t.
 In my opinion, there is often a large over-focus on CSS